agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ### Change Control Value

-To change a control’s value, use this code:
+To change a control's value, use this code:

 ```javascript
 DialogsEngine.setSelectedValue(<controlName>, <newValue>);